 A Tesla valve inhibits backward flow on a fixed geometry by utilizing friction forces instead of moving parts, Ref.
 1. This means fluid can flow freely in one direction but not in the reverse direction.
-Typically the Reynolds number of the flow in microfluidics is between 1 and 100.
+Typically the Reynolds number of the flow in microfluidics is up to 100.